 - Claims for support for one or more types of action described below:

-This supports the management of existing areas of native woodland and the restoration of native woodland from Plantations on Ancient Woodland Sites (PAWS):
+The sustainable management of forests supports the management of existing areas of native woodland and the restoration of native woodland from Plantations on Ancient Woodland Sites (PAWS).

 Native woodland management plans using NWSS